pydanny/pydanny-event-notes/leanstartup2012/index.rst

 9. **Pre-order, landing pages, analytics** (show demand for the product)
 10. **Ask for the introduction**

-.. admonition:: Idea: Market your tech startup by sitting in a coffee shop and showing people.
+.. note:: Idea: Market your tech startup by sitting in a coffee shop and showing people.